Skip to main content

 Ellen Feldman

-Ellen Feldman, a 2009 Guggenheim fellow, is the author of THE LIVING AND THE LOST, PARIS NEVER LEAVES YOU, TERRIBLE VIRTUE, THE UNWITTING, NEXT TO LOVE, SCOTTSBORO (shortlisted for the Orange Prize), THE BOY WHO LOVED ANNE FRANK (translated into nine languages) and LUCY.
-Her novel, TERRIBLE VIRTUE, was optioned by Black Bicycle for a feature film.
+Ellen Feldman, a 2009 Guggenheim fellow, is the author of THE LIVING AND THE LOST (winner of Long Island Reads award), PARIS NEVER LEAVES YOU (translated into 13 languages), TERRIBLE VIRTUE (optioned by Black Bicycle for a feature film), THE UNWITTING, NEXT TO LOVE, SCOTTSBORO (shortlisted for the Orange Prize), THE BOY WHO LOVED ANNE FRANK (a New York Times Book Review “Editors’ Choice”), LUCY and THE TROUBLE WITH YOU.

 Ellen Feldman